 Search Online for Vacant OSHA Positions in your Area

-Check the Department of Labor’s website for OSHA inspector positions on a regular basis.
-You must first create a Department of Labor profile with your personal information before applying for these jobs.
+Check the Department of Labor’s website for OSHA inspector positions regularly.
+Before applying for these jobs, you must create a Department of Labor profile with your personal information.

 - You can search for all OSHA jobs here.

 - The USAJOBS website lists all open US Government jobs.
-So you may apply here as well.
+You may apply here as well.

-- Include all OSHA or other workplace safety certifications that you may have achieved in your application.
+- Include all OSHA or other workplace safety certifications you may have achieved in your application.

 Acing an OSHA Inspector Job Interview

 You should have at least 3 to 4 safety work experiences to talk about during your interview.
 So this will allow your interviewer to view you as someone who takes a keen interest in occupational health and safety.
-You should particularly talk about instances where you have improved working conditions in any of your previous jobs.
+It would be best to discuss instances where you have improved working conditions in previous jobs.

 Things to do after becoming an OSHA Inspector